-- The rate of ILI presentations increased at sentinel GPs and decreased at emergency departments (EDs) in the past week. - Influenza notifications to the Department of Health decreased slightly in the past week. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) were stable in the past week. - COVID-19 cases decreased by 2% in the past week to 2,645 cases.
+- The rate of ILI presentations increased at sentinel GPs in the past week and decreased at emergency departments (EDs). - Influenza notifications to the Department of Health increased in the past week and remained in the higher range of values usually reported at this time of year. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) remained stable in the past week. - COVID-19 cases increased by 2% in the past week to 3,334 cases.
+See COVID-19 Weekly surveillance report (health.wa.gov.au)